 Such symbiosis is called mycorrhizal symbiosis, and it is the basis of the biostimulant effect of the products developed by Symborg.

 WHAT ARE THE BENEFITS OF BIOSTIMULANTS BASED ON GLOMUS IRANICUM VAR.
-TERNUIHYPHARUM?
+TENUIHYPHARUM?

-Agricultural biostimulants based on Glomus iranicum var. ternuihypharum have the following characteristics:
+Agricultural biostimulants based on Glomus iranicum var. tenuihypharum have the following characteristics:

 ABUNDANT EXTRAMATRICAL MYCELIUM PRODUCTION